m-delfino/influenzanet-setup-guide/installation/2-dockerhub-setup.md

 ## Configuring docker image builds

-Each of the Github repositories comes with a Github Action associated with it.
-The github action is a file containing code to build a docker image and push this image to the previously created dockerhub repository.
+Each of the GitHub repositories comes with a GitHub Action associated with it.
+The GitHub action is a file containing code to build a docker image and push this image to the previously created dockerhub repository.

 The action file (present in the repository folder .github/workflows) generally contains the following: